 by Mike Ratliff

-I charge you in the presence of God and of Christ Jesus, who is to judge the living and the dead, and by his appearing and his kingdom: preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching.
-For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions, and will turn away from listening to the truth and wander off into myths.
-As for you, always be sober-minded, endure suffering, do the work of an evangelist, fulfill your ministry.
-(2 Timothy 4:1-5 ESV)
+1 I solemnly charge you in the presence of God and of Christ Jesus, who is to judge the living and the dead, and by His appearing and His kingdom: 2 preach the word; be ready in season and out of season; reprove, rebuke, exhort, with great patience and instruction.
+3 For the time will come when they will not endure sound doctrine; but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires, 4 and will turn away their ears from the truth and will turn aside to myths.
+5 But you, be sober in all things, endure hardship, do the work of an evangelist, fulfill your ministry.
+2 Timothy 4:1-5 (NASB)

 Idolatry, as I have been teaching you for these last many years, always produces spiritual blindness.
 It also brings God’s judgment.
 As we see in Romans 1:26, God “gave over,” or παρέδωκεν the unrighteous to the their own lusts as an act of judgment.
 Carefully read the passage I placed at the top of this post from 2 Timothy.
 This accumulating for themselves of teachers to suit their own passions by those who will not endure sound teaching, but have itching ears is the very same thing.
 God has given them over to their false gods, to their idols.
 Their deception is willing.
-Think of all those people lining up to to become incarnational, missional servants in the big push of dominionism by these false prophets with their false gospel of works righteousness which preys upon the post modern’s inability to think critically about anything.
+Think of all those people lining up to to become Social Justice warriors in the big push of Critical Race Theory by these false prophets with their false gospel of works righteousness which preys upon the post modern’s inability to think critically about anything.

 There are some who still want to go back to “church as we used to know it” as it was 50 years ago or so, but we can forget that.
 This downgrade has been going on for a lot longer than that.
 What is known as Evangelicalism has becoming more and more apostate until it is just a relic of what it once stood for.
 When I first started this ministry my goal was revival and recovery of the Gospel and I think both are still worthy goals, but God has allowed things to go a different way.